brimdata/zui/docs/Filesystem-Paths.md

 Standard conventions are used for creating these directories/files in the appropriate location for each supported platform.
-As a result, temporary storage should always be freed up automatically by the OS during normal operations, such as when performing a system restart.
+As a result, temporary storage may be freed up automatically by the OS during normal operations, such as when performing a system restart or running common cleanup utilities.
 However, bugs or abrupt shutdowns to Zed/Brimcap processes (e.g., `kill -9` or similar) may prevent the tools from deleting their temporary directories as individual operations finish.
-This may lead to excess consumption of temporary storage over time, particularly if your system is rarely rebooted.
+This may lead to excess consumption of temporary storage over time, particularly if your temporary storage is not regularly cleared in the course of normal operations.

 If during the course of operations or debugging you'd like to check for signs of unreaped temporary storage, you can look below a base temporary directory